aslamplr/blog/content/posts/video-resnet.md

 Following figure shows the training and testing errors on Kinetics for R3D and R(2+1)D, using 18-layers (left) and 34-layers (right).

 ![train_test_r2plus1d_vs_r3d.png](/img/video-resnet/train_test_r2plus1d_vs_r3d.png)
-**Training and testing errors for R(2+1)D and R3D.**
+**Train and test error - R(2+1)D vs. R3D**
-Results are reported for ResNets of 18 layers (left) and 34 layers (right).
-It can be observed that the training error (thin lines) is smaller for R(2+1)D compared to R3D, particularly for the network with larger depth (right).
-This suggests that the the spatialtemporal decomposition implemented by R(2+1)D eases the optimization, especially as depth is increased.
+ResNets with 18 layers (left) and 34 layers (right).
+The observation is that the training error is smaller for the R(2+1)D network compared to the R3D network.
+This is particularly true in case of network with more depth (34 layer network on the right).

-R(2+1)D gives lower testing error than R3D but the interesting message in this plot is that R(2+1)D yields also lower training error.
-The reduction in training error for R(2+1)D compared to R3D is particularly accentuated for the architecture having 34 layers.
-This suggests that the spatiotemporal decomposition of R(2+1)D renders the optimization easier compared to R3D, especially as depth is increased.
+Based on this observation the paper suggests that _"**the spatial-temporal decomposition implemented by the R(2+1)D eases the optimization, especially as the depth is increased**"._

 - - -

-### Code
+## Code

+Original source: https://pytorch.org/docs/stable/_modules/torchvision/models/video/resnet.html (slightly modified in this post to reduce unwanted complexity).

+> The code part is being worked on, I will update the blog post soon with the code part explained.
+For the time being following code is working and is tested.

 ```python
 import torch